DannyDzNuts/acoro/terms_of_service.md

 - Content that infringes on intellectual property rights.
 - Content that violates Discord’s or YouTube’s Terms of Service.

-Violations may result in removal of content, restriction of access to Acoro, or reporting to Discord.
+Violations may result in removal of content, restriction of access to Acoro, or reporting to Discord and law enforcement.

 ---